hit9/skylark/docs/returns.rst

 ..
 Contents::

-For all queries (C, U, R, D), return values are:
+For all queries (C, U, R, D), their executed returns are:

 - **C**:  ``last row's id`` or ``Model instance``